Skip to main content

 5

-Meta has restricted the template, usually because of recipient feedback or low quality.
-Templates can come back from PAUSED automatically; DISABLED ones must be resubmitted.
+Meta has temporarily restricted sending the template, usually because of recipient feedback or low quality.
+Comes back automatically if quality recovers.

 Common rejection reasons

-• Body or header text that looks like spam (excessive capitalisation, “Click here”, “Free!!!”).
+• Body or header text that looks like spam — excessive capitalisation, “Click here”, “Free!!!”, multiple exclamation marks.

 • Broken or unreachable media header URLs.